flutewizard100/WRO26TeamUpForStem/Documentation/EngineeringJournal.md

 (Obstacle) Our obstacle state keeps the robot turns either left or right of obstacle depending on the color detection of the camera, Once it finishes, the state sets back to Lane Follow.

 (Park) Our parking state keeps the robot going forward until it is halfway in the tunnel, where it started, and then changes the state to Stop.

-(Stop) Our stop state keeps the robot from moving and does not activate a new state.